surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Lookup Single & Multiple

- By adding lookup to reports you can refer set of query or list of items in filters.you can add dingle or multiple looks to a dashboard report as shown
+ By adding lookup to reports you can refer set of query or list of items in filters.you can add dingle or multiple looks to a dashboard report
 - **Lookup name** name of the lookup field.
 - **Lookup Type**  refers to item or query type.
 - **Test Lookup** to test the lookup.